Show Off Your Christmas Spirit With This Frugal DIY Advent Calendar Idea!

 - Teabags or tea crystals — When you break down the tea bag packs, these are only about $0.20 per piece!

 - Beef jerky — Individually wrapped snack sticks are a hearty, inexpensive treat, plus, you can get an even better deal on these with Amazon’s Subscribe & Save!

-- Method body wash — Target has frequent promos on their health and beauty items, so watch for a deal that makes these toiletries are even more cost-effective, but even without it they’re just under $2 each!
+- Method mini body wash — Target has frequent promos on their health and beauty items, so watch for a deal that makes these toiletries are even more cost-effective, but even without it they’re just under $3 each!

 - Duke Cannon cooling wipes — I have a feeling the guys will be hanging onto these for the summer season and will come in handy!

-- Candy cane chapstick — The 3-pack I bought makes these each just under a buck each, and the flavor is spot-on for the holidays!
+- Candy cane chapstick — The 3-pack I bought makes these each under $2 each, and the flavor is spot-on for the holidays!